 LC-MS/MS, liquid chromatography-tandem mass spectrometry

 Characterization of Certified Value

 The property value of the material was statistically determined based on chemical analyses by 9 organizations using a wide range of methods.
 The property value satisfying the following conditions was accepted as a certified value: 1) the relative standard deviation associated with the mean of the laboratory means was under 10 %; 2) the number of laboratories contributing to the mean of the laboratory means was at least 8; 3) the number of analytical methods contributing to the mean of the laboratory means was at least two.
-The uncertainty attached to the certified value is the expanded uncertainty using a coverage factor k=2, corresponding to a confidence interval of approximately 95 %.
+The uncertainty attached to the certified value is the expanded uncertainty using a coverage factor k=2, corresponding to the half-width of a confidence interval of approximately 95 %.
 The certified value was determined based on dry mass.

 Description of the Material

 The CRM is supplied as fine powder in a glass bottle.
 The CRM is ocher in color.